kstruggles/CORmods/README.md

 Current Mod Ideas:
-feel free to do these if you want changing GenMultDescendants into a random event a mod that allows you to make the game easier a mod to increase the number of lgbtq people in the family
+feel free to do these if you want a mod that allows you to make the game easier